 Other blood tests (CBC, blood chemistries, electrolytes): Abnormalities on the complete blood count (CBC) and blood tests for kidney and liver function may suggest the presence of heartworm disease.
+These tests will be performed on dogs diagnosed as heartworm-infected to determine the function of a dog's organs and health status prior to treatment.

 Radiographs (X-rays): A radiograph of a dog with heartworms will usually show heart enlargement and swelling of the large artery (pulmonary artery) leading to the lungs from the heart.
+These signs are considered presumptive evidence of heartworm disease.
 Radiographs may also reveal the condition of the heart, lungs and pulmonary vessels.
+This information allows us to predict an increased possibility of complications related to treatment.

-Electrocardiogram (ECG): This test can also detect enlargements in heart chamber size and help determine if a dog can safely undergo heartworm disease treatment.
+Electrocardiogram (EKG or ECG): An electrocardiogram is a tracing of the electric currents generated by the heart.
+It is most useful to determine the presence of abnormal heart rhythms.
+This test can also detect enlargements in heart chamber size and help determine if a dog can safely undergo heartworm disease treatment.